|Nutrition Facts (per serving)|

 Sprinkle with salt.

 Serve with dipping sauce of your choice.
-(I make a quick combo of soy sauce, rice vinegar, and chili crunch)
+(Or make a quick combo of soy sauce, rice vinegar, and chili crunch)

 - If you doubled or tripled this recipe up, maybe there's a leftover pancake or two—if so, they can be stored, well wrapped, in the refrigerator for a day.